prasenforu/container-platform/kube/README.md

 ## Docker, Kubernetes & AWS Architecture

-- DNS: The host that contain Red Hat OpenShift control components, including the API server and the controller manager server.
-The master manages nodes in its Kubernetes
 - Master: The host that contain Kubernetes  control components, including the API server and the controller manager server.
 The master manages nodes in its Kubernetes cluster and schedules pods to run on nodes.
 - Hub: The host that contain Kubernetes Private registry, router.
 This server some people call as Infra Server.
 This server is important, we will point our wild card DNS “cloudapps.cloud-cafe.in” in godaddy.in in my domain configuration.
 - Node1 and Node2: Nodes provide the runtime environments for containers.
 Each node in a Kubernetes cluster has the required services to be managed by the master.
 Nodes also have the required services to run pods, including Docker, a kubelet and a service proxy.